Catalyst 2.0: Rebuilding PMI's Design System for Enterprise Scale and Accessibility

 • Brand shift: A refreshed global brand required a system that could visually and structurally align marketing and product experiences.

-• Rigidity & drift: Monolithic components and all-or-nothing packages pushed teams to break away and build one-offs.
+• Rigidity and drift: Monolithic components and all-or-nothing packages pushed teams to break away and build custom solutions.

-• Token woes: CDN-served tokens introduced version drift, poor IntelliSense, and unpredictable visual outcomes across themes.
+• Token complexity: CDN-served tokens introduced version drift, poor IntelliSense, and unpredictable visual outcomes across themes.

-• Developer friction: Complex semantic tokens slowed teams.
+• Developer friction: Complex semantic tokens slowed teams down and created steep learning curves.

 • Accessibility gaps: WCAG compliance was inconsistent, with unclear or missing documentation.

-• Design vs. code disconnect: Figma updates often outpaced Storybook, leaving teams unsure what was production-ready.
+• Design versus code disconnect: Figma updates often outpaced Storybook, leaving teams unsure what was production-ready.

-• Governance gap: No clear release/deprecation strategy; inconsistent quality gates.
+• Governance gap: No clear release or deprecation strategy and inconsistent quality gates.

 What we needed: A design system that reflected PMI's new brand, embedded accessibility as a core standard, incorporated user feedback, aligned design and code, and scaled flexibly across products and technologies.